The most successful people in life aren’t particularly gifted or talented.

-In her book No Shame in My Game, Katherine Newman points out what for many of us has been blindingly obvious for years: namely, that so-called low-skilled, blue-collar jobs, whether fast-food, waitressing, bartending, barista, custodial, so on, they require talents completely commensurate with, or even surpassing, white-collar work:
+In her book No Shame in My Game, Katherine Newman points out what has been blindingly obvious to many of us for years: namely, that so-called low-skilled, blue-collar jobs, whether fast-food, waitressing, bartending, barista, custodial, clerking, so on, they require talents completely commensurate with, or even surpassing, white-collar work:

 “Memory skills, inventory management, the ability to work with a diverse crowd of employees, and versatility in covering for co-workers when the demand increases,” she writes.

 What do you value?
-Parties and thumbs-ups and reblogs and other time-killers, day and night?
-Or the active work of your body and brain?
+The active work of your body and brain?